boutros/matsu/doc/sparql_spec.md

           FILTER regex(?title, "^SPARQL")
         }
 ```
-Use `filter-` when FILTER is to be followed by another function:
+Use `filter-` when you don't want to wrap the `FILTER` expression in parentheses (i.e when it is followed by another SPARQL function, like `regex`):
 ```clojure
 (query
   (select :title)